wanglikun1973/CrIS_VIIRS_collocation/README.md

 Noted that the equation (4) have a typo for the term y0*sin(lm)*sin(ph) ,which should be -y0*sin(lm)*sin(ph).

 ===================================================
 1) check "code_test.py" for the driver, the package needs pykdtree from https://github.com/storpipfugl/pykdtree for fast searching.
-Other packages can be easily found from anaconda distribution.
+Other packages can be easily found from Anaconda distribution of Python 2.7 .

 2) As you may find, making plots is really time consuming.
 You can comment this part off.